micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/create_custom_transports/index.md

     ...
 }
 ```
 This function should write data to the custom transport.
-It returns the number of Bytes written.
+It returns the number of bytes written.
 `transport->args` holds the arguments passed through `uxr_init_custom_transport`.

 * **Stream-oriented mode:** The function can send up to `length` Bytes from `buffer`.